Stackclash/5e-vault/5. Mechanics/Bestiary/Fey/Satyr.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/environment/forest
 - monster/size/medium
 - monster/type/fey
-statblock: inline
+aliases: ["Satyr"]
 ---
 # Satyr
 *Source: Monster Manual p.
-267, Storm King's Thunder, Infernal Machine Rebuild, Candlekeep Mysteries, The Wild Beyond the Witchlight, Keys from the Golden Vault*
+267. Available in the SRD and the Basic Rules.*

 Satyrs are raucous fey that frolic in wild forests, driven by curiosity and hedonism in equal measure.